jmgonzalezro/nvim/README.md

 ## Used pluggins.
 The main function of this IDE is to use space as function trigger.
 But it works as an independent IDE with lot of functionalities:

-*  Alpha: Starting menu

 *  Autopairs: Autoclosing pairs

 *  Bufferline: Showing opened buffers at the top of the screen and not saved ones

 *  CMP: Coding completion plugin

-*  Commen: Easy and language agnostic commenting tool
+*  Comment: Easy and language agnostic commenting tool

-*  Cutlass: Overrides the copy on delete

 *  GitSigns: Showing git activity on action column

-*  Impatient: Improves starting time for neovim and it's plugins

 *  Indentline: Showing lines per indentation

-*  Lualine: Bottom line for useful information

 *  Mini: Compacted plugins for highlighting word under cursor or easy surround

-*  Nvim-Tree: File explorer

-*  Project: Project finder

-*  Spectre: Fzf with rename functions showing all files in relative path

 *  Telescope: Fzf, livegrep...